Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Categorical Background

 such that it is an isomorphism when $r+s\leq n$.
-Recall that the walled Brauer algebra $B_{r,s}(n)$ is a diagrammatic algebra with diagrams of walled $(r+s)$-tangles, with the wall placed between $r$ and $r+1$.
-The algebra structure of $B_{r,s}(\alpha)$ is given by concatenation of diagrams and multiplying by $\alpha^N$ where $N$ is the number of concatenated components in the middle of the concatenation of two diagrams.
+Here $B_{r,s}(n)$ denotes the walled Brauer algebra, a diagrammatic algebra whose basis consists of walled $(r,s)$-tangles, with the wall placed between $r$ and $r+1$.
+The algebra structure of $B_{r,s}(\alpha)$ is given by stacking diagrams and multiplying by $\alpha^{\ell}$ where $\ell$ is the number of connected components in the middle of the two stacked diagrams.
 In other words, the algebra structure of $B_{r,s}(\alpha)$ depends polynomially on $\alpha$.
 To interpolate, we should use a structure similar to the walled Brauer algebra.
-To make the category sufficiently nice, we then take the Cauchy completion.
+To make the category sufficiently nice, we then take the pseudo-Abelian envelope.